-The third metric is the relative change in the ratio of native- (other than arrowweed) to nonnative-dominated vegetation community types on sandbars and channel margins (change in native/nonnative ratio = ratio{final}/ratio{initial}).
+Relative change in the ratio of native (other than arrowweed)/nonnative dominated vegetation community types on sandbars and channel margins (change in native/nonnative ratio = ratiofinal/ratioinitial).

 The Native/Nonnative Ratio metric is calculated using the ratio of the cover of each of the four native-dominated states to the cover of the tamarisk state.
 The ratio of the final (modeled) cover is then divided by the ratio of the initial mapped cover.
-The results for the Native/Nonnative Ratio metric based on historical flows are shown in Figure G-5. the three highest-scoring long-term strategies, E6, E3, and E5, are not significantly different from each other (between means based on a three-factor ANOVA followed by Tukey's Studentized

-Range [HSD] Test); long-term strategy E5 is not significantly different from long-term strategy B1.
-Results under projected climate change are similar to those for historical flows (all alternatives score slightly higher) and are shown in Figure G-6.
-Thus the performance of each alternative under climate change would be similar to that modeled under historical conditions.
+The results for the Native/Nonnative Ratio metric based on historical flows are shown in Figure G-5; the three highest-scoring long-term strategies, E6, E3, and E5, are not significantly different from each other (between means based on a three-factor ANOVA followed by Tukey's Studentized Range [HSD] Test); long-term strategy E5 is not significantly different from long-term strategy B1.
+Results under projected climate change are similar to those for historical flows (all alternatives score slightly higher) and are shown in Figure G-6; thus the performance of each alternative under climate change would be similar to that modeled under historical conditions.

-Native states tend to increase with growing and nongrowing seasons without extended high or low flows.
+Native states tend to increase with growing and non-growing seasons without extended high or low flows.
 The tamarisk state tends to increase with extended high flows followed by extended low flows, as well as spring HFEs with an extended low or high flow.
-Under Alternative C, long-term strategy C1, and Alternative F, high flows shift all states to sand, which then shifts to tamarisk (e.g., lower reattachment bar, growing-season extended low).
+Under Alternative C, long-term strategy C1, and Alternative F, high flows shift all states to sand, which then shifts to tamarisk (e.g., lower reattachment bar, growing season extended low).